Egypt criticises U.S. aid cuts, Washington says not severing ties

 Mursi has been held in a secret location since his overthrow.
 He is due to face trial on November 4 on charges of inciting violence, in a move that is likely to further inflame tensions between the army and the Brotherhood.

 The government also declared a state of emergency and imposed a curfew.
-A court order has banned the Brotherhood, Egypt's oldest and most influential Islamist group, that dominated national elections after Mubarak's overthrow.
+A court order has banned the Brotherhood, Egypt's oldest and most influential Islamist group, that dominated national elections since Mubarak's overthrow.

 In the latest violence, pro-Mursi supporters clashed with security forces and political opponents on Sunday, with state media reporting 57 people dead.